 The WAPS promotion points are derived from a system which gives points for Promotion Fitness Examination (PFE), Specialty Knowledge Test (SKT), Medals and Awards, Time-in-Grade (TIG)/Time-in-Service (TIS) and Performance Evaluations.
 Those with the highest points get promoted first.

-The Staff Sergeant (SSgt) is the first level of the Non-Commissioned Officer (NCO) ranks in the Space Force.
-The Staff Sergeant is considered a craftsman with specific NCO supervisory responsibilities and may hold either a 5- (journeyman) or 7- (craftsman) skill level.
-Additionally the SSgt must continuously strive to further their development as technicians and supervisors.
-In the Air Force the average service-wide active duty time for promotion to the rank of Staff Sergeant is over four years.
+The Sergeant (SSgt) is the first level of the Non-Commissioned Officer (NCO) ranks in the Space Force.
+The Sergeant is considered a craftsman with specific NCO supervisory responsibilities and may hold either a 5- (journeyman) or 7- (craftsman) skill level.
+Additionally the Sgt. must continuously strive to further their development as technicians and supervisors.
+In the Air Force the average service-wide active duty time for promotion to the rank of Staff Sergeant, the Air Force equivalent for the Space Force Sergeant, is over four years.

-Promotion to Staff Sergeant requires three years Time-in-Serve (TIS) and six months Time-in-Grade (TIG).
+In the Air Force, promotion to E-5 requires three years Time-in-Serve (TIS) and six months Time-in-Grade (TIG).
 In addition, Airmen must achieve a 5-skill level, compete in the "Weighted Airman Promotion System," or WAPS and complete the Airman Leadership School in-residence prior to assuming the rank of SSgt.

 Technical Sergeant (E-6)